jzsfvss/MacModScanSync/README.txt

    MyFindPeaks          See above.
 DataTransform           Transforms all the layers to a common grid.
 DataExport              Exports the transformed layers in the original and matrix format.
+   TabSep               Unions cell elements with a tab separator.